Equine dental blog image featuring a horse’s upper corner incisor being examined with gloved hands, titled “Why Galvayne’s Groove Is Letting You Down”

 5. Missing or Extracted Teeth

-Once a tooth is lost, the arcades shift.
+Once a tooth is lost, the arcades shift (this is called mesial drift).
 Wear patterns can change within months.
 So if a horse is missing an incisor or has had dental extractions, your best tools may no longer apply.

 These are the cases where grouping by age range – 5–10, 10–15, 15+ becomes critical.